-(Crowley Launch and Tugboat Company, Shipowners and Merchants Tugboat Company, Antilles Aggregates Export Incorporated, Caribe Tugboat Corporation, Puget Sound Tug and Barge Company)
+(Crowley Launch and Tugboat Company, Shipowners and Merchants Tugboat Company, Antilles Aggregates Export Incorporated, Caribe Tugboat Corporation, Puget Sound Tug and Barge Company, Bay Cities Transportation Company)

 Founded in 1892, by Thomas Crowley.
 He acquired one 18(ft) Whitehall boat to provide transportation of personnel and stores to ships anchored in San Francisco Bay.
 The Whitehall boat was later joined by two others serving the San Francisco Bay twenty four hours a day.